 In April, 1993, following evaluations during the Pre-AAs and recommendations of the Project Management Group (PMG), the Citizen Advisory Committee (CAC) and the participating jurisdictions, the Metro Council adopted Resolution No. 93-1784, selecting the Milwaukie Corridor as the South Priority Corridor and the I-5 North Corridor as the North Priority Corridor.
 The resolution consolidated the two corridors into a single corridor to be advanced into a Federal Alternatives Analysis for further study.
-Following a recommendation from the CAC, the study's title was changed to the South/North Transit Corridor Study to reflect adopted regional policy that the southern portion of the corridor was the region's first priority and the northern portion of the corridor.
+Following a recommendation from the CAC, the study's title was changed to the South/North Transit Corridor Study to reflect adopted regional policy that the southern portion of the corridor was the region's first priority and the northern portion of the corridor would be constructed concurrently with or following the southern portion of the corridor.